AtQ0/book-tracker/README.md

 node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"
 ```

-Third, make sure Docker Desktop is running, then start the Docker services that create the PostgreSQL and Maildev containers by typing the command below in the terminal:
+Third, make sure Docker Desktop is running, then start the Docker services that create the PostgreSQL and MailDev containers by typing the command below in the terminal:

 ```bash
 docker compose up -d